akhilannan/pbir-utils/README.md

-# PBIR-Utils
+# PBIR Utilities

-PBIR-Utils is a python project designed to streamline the tasks that Power BI developers typically handle manually in Power BI Desktop.
+pbir-utils is a python project designed to streamline the tasks that Power BI developers typically handle manually in Power BI Desktop.
 This module offers a range of utility functions to efficiently manage and manipulate PBIR metadata.

 ## Features